WilliamUW/SuperHack/sponsor/mode.md

 ## Mode
 Best Developer Tool + Best Use of AI + Pool Prize

-My team is creating a tool that will help developers build on Mode by allowing them to receive instant Q&A, live tech demos, and code generation trained on Mode documentation using OpenAI and ChromaDB vector embeddings.
+My team is creating a tool that will help developers build on Mode by allowing them to receive instant Q&A and code generation trained on Mode documentation using OpenAI and ChromaDB vector embeddings.

 https://github.com/WilliamUW/SuperHack/assets/25058545/ea2796ce-c731-48f9-9c7a-c79dbc56321c